A Korean Odyssey: Plot

 While Oh-gong tries to figure out a way to convince Seon-mi to die for him, Soo Bo-ri goes to Woo Ma-wang and asks him for help in protecting Sam-jang.
 Ma-wang takes Seon-mi to an antique shop with magical wares.
 There an old lady (Bodhisattva Guanyin) sells him a Geumganggo, a magical bracelet that will ensure the obedience of anyone who wears it through the power of love.
 The original Geumganggo is worn on the head, but this version is worn on the wrist.
 Seon-mi gives it to Oh-gong as a gift on Christmas Eve, and has a prophetic vision about standing in a field, wearing a hanbok, and giving him a kiss.

 This dream comes true when Seon-mi is dragged into a haunted painting by a malevolent spirit that kidnaps women and tries to marry them all.
 Oh-gong enlists the help of Jeo Pal-gye (Lee Hong-gi), a pig demon and pop artist under Ma-wang's entertainment company, to get inside the painting.
 Pal-gye helps him, but he and Ma-wang burn the painting instead, trapping both Seon-mi and Oh-gong inside.
 Seon-mi decides to follow with her vision and kisses Oh-gong, thus activating the Geumganggo, though she did not realize what the Geumganggo would do.
 Oh-gong gives back her memory of his name and forces her out of the painting world, because he cannot leave the painting world unless she summons him from the outside.
-Seon-mi cuts her own hand and attracts a hoard of demons to her before calling out Oh-gong's name.
+Seon-mi cuts her own hand and attracts a horde of demons to her before calling out Oh-gong's name.
 Oh-gong exits the painting world and rescues her from the demons.